faberNovel/DynamicOverlay/README.md

     MagneticNotchOverlayBehavior<Notch> { ... }
 }
 ```
-Here we disable the drag gesture:
+Here we disable the drag gesture entirely:
 ```swift
 func myOverlayContent() -> some View {
     VStack {